-Here’s the thing about serotonin: there is not a more important neurotransmitter than serotonin in the regulation of depression.
-Depression is believed to be caused by a less than desirable amount of serotonin in the brain.
+Here’s the thing about serotonin: there is not a more important neurotransmitter than serotonin in the regulation of mood.
+This is believed to be caused by a less than desirable amount of serotonin in the brain.

 Which is why nearly every anti-depressant on the market has been created to boost the production of serotonin.

-That’s why, if you’re deficient in serotonin, taking supplemental tryptophan can help with your symptoms of depression.
-Several studies have illustrated how effective tryptophan is at helping with depression.
+That’s why, if you’re deficient in serotonin, taking supplemental tryptophan can help with your mood.
 In some cases, it actually proves to be as effective as anti-depressants.
 In other cases, it can help when combined with anti-depressants.

-The point being, the supplementation of tryptophan is proven to help with depression and should be used if necessary.
+The point being, the supplementation of tryptophan is proven to help with low mood and should be used if necessary.

 And, while this isn’t exactly a benefit of tryptophan, the truth is, it’s really affordable.
 Meaning if you’re not getting enough in your diet there’s really no reason you can’t supplement with it.